sboehringer/package/README.md

 ```

 # Description
 This package simplifies package generation by automating the use of `devtools` and `roxygen`.
 It also makes the development workflow more efficient by allowing ad-hoc development of packages.
-Use `?"package-package"` for a tutorial.
+Use `?"package-package"` for a tutorial or visit the project wiki (belonging to the source repository).